zheng2718/MADS-Capstone---ML-for-e-Commerce-Predictive-Analytics-and-Business-Improvement/README.md

     |   └── Sentiment_Analysis_Supervised_Machine_Learning_colab.ipynb   <- Complete Reviews label dataset is run.
     |   └── Sentiment_Analysis_Supervised_Machine_Learning_Model_Evaluation_local.ipynb <- Complete Reviews label dataset is run.
     |   └── Sentiment_Analysis_BERT_Model_Evaluation.ipynb <- Complete Reviews label dataset is run in this notebook.
     |   └── Sentiment_Analysis_BERT_Model_Evaluation.zip  <- Using zip file to preserve the visualizations in the notebook.
+    |   └── Model-Shipping-ProductPerformance-ReviewEmotion.ipynb  <- Predictive modeling on all merged data for sales forecasting
+    |   └── Analytics-Shipping-Review.ipynb  <- EDA and visualization on shipping and review data
     │
     ├── references              <- Data dictionaries, manuals, and all other explanatory materials.
     │